Adhamet/100-Days-Of-Code/README.md

 # Progress

-Progress (Day 53) [Day 29/May/2022]: Participated in an IS session, did some coding for CS.
+Progress (Day 53) [Day 29/May/2022]: Participated in an IS session, did some coding for CS exam

 -----------------------------